opentelekomcloud/python-otcextensions/doc/source/sdk/guides/lts.rst

 Groups
 ^^^^^^

-This interface is used to ge a list of groups.
+This interface is used to get a list of groups.
 :class:`~otcextensions.sdk.lts.v2.group.Group`.

 .. literalinclude:: ../examples/lts/list_log_group.py